A Bag of PrettyLitter

 • Read the nutrition label to compare ingredients

-• Look for cat food that is AAFCO-approved.
-These foods are developed to give your cat the correct balance of nutrients and calories
+• Look for cat food that is AAFCO-approved, ensuring it provides a balanced diet with the correct balance of nutrients and calories.

 • Consider their stage of life.
 Kittens will have different dietary needs than senior cats